GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-6.md

    which is formed from Maven artifacts and possibly non-Maven sources, is searched for each fully-qualified class name at runtime.

-When breaking changes are introduced to library A between major version 1 and major version 2, a choice needs to be made: to rename or not rename?
+When breaking changes are introduced to library between major version 1 and major version 2, a choice needs to be made: to rename or not rename?
 This question applies to both items listed above, the Maven ID (1) and the Java package (2).